Valentines Park: Features

 The park previously had a lido but this was demolished in 1995.

+Redbridge Council approved a new Swimming Lido with 25 metre swimming lanes in June 2024.
+The Lido is estimated to open sometime after August 2025.
+It will include an indoor gymnasium, dance studio, changing facilities and café.
+It is planned to be built on the original Lido position.

 Ecology

 Valentines Park has a number of mature trees (including tulip trees, Scots pine, horse chestnuts, limes, and cedars of Lebanon) large yuccas, and manicured beds of shrubs other plants.
 The park is popular with birdwatchers and the species that have been spotted there include Marsh Tits and Turtle Doves.

-It is also home to the Valentines Park Field Maple, one of the Great Trees of London.
+It is also home to the Valentines Park Field Maple, planted in the 17th century and one of the Great Trees of London.

 In popular culture

 Valentines Park is one of parks claimed to be the subject of the Small Faces hit, Itchycoo Park.

 It was the filming location of season 2 of The Great British Bake Off.